Mahdi321/D-Yelp-Hiring-freelancer/README.md

 Hiring:

 Revenue will be shared based on contrubuation percent.
 10% is mine.
 Don't need to give me code.
-Closed source with expiration bomb so if I don't pay your commission it will stop working after a while
+Closed source with expiration bomb is acceptable. so if I don't pay your commission it will stop working after a while